ryanquinnnelson/shelltools/README.md

 # bash-example
-Code sample using Bash scripting
+Code samples using Bash scripting

+### Summary
+This project collects scripts which were developed to showcase a command of Bash scripting or to perform useful everyday tasks.

-## Concept List
+### Concept List of things to be included
 - Argument parsing
 - Exception handling
 - Functions